Greencore Group (OTCMKTS:GNCGY) Stock Rating Upgraded by HSBC

-HSBC upgraded shares of Greencore Group (OTCMKTS:GNCGY) from a hold rating to a buy rating in a research report report published on Wednesday, The Fly reports.
+Greencore Group (OTCMKTS:GNCGY) was upgraded by analysts at HSBC from a “hold” rating to a “buy” rating in a report released on Tuesday, Benzinga reports.

-Several other equities research analysts also recently weighed in on GNCGY.
-Zacks Investment Research downgraded Greencore Group from a hold rating to a sell rating in a report on Thursday, January 28th.
-Barclays reissued an overweight rating on shares of Greencore Group in a research report on Thursday, December 3rd.
-Jefferies Financial Group raised Greencore Group from a hold rating to a buy rating in a research report on Wednesday, January 27th.
-Finally, Berenberg Bank reissued a buy rating on shares of Greencore Group in a research report on Thursday, January 21st.
-One equities research analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
-Greencore Group currently has a consensus rating of Buy.
+Other research analysts have also issued reports about the stock.
+Jefferies Financial Group upgraded shares of Greencore Group from a “hold” rating to a “buy” rating in a research note on Wednesday, January 27th.
+Barclays restated an “overweight” rating on shares of Greencore Group in a research note on Thursday, December 3rd.
+Zacks Investment Research downgraded Greencore Group from a “hold” rating to a “sell” rating in a research note on Thursday, January 28th.
+Finally, Berenberg Bank restated a “buy” rating on shares of Greencore Group in a research note on Thursday, January 21st.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
+The stock presently has an average rating of “Buy”.

 Greencore Group plc, together with its subsidiaries, engages in the manufacture and sale of convenience food products primarily in the United Kingdom and Ireland.
 The company provides various products, including sandwiches, salads, sushi, chilled snacking, chilled ready meals, chilled soups and sauces, chilled quiche, ambient sauces and pickles, and frozen Yorkshire Puddings.